Braden Schram

-Braden Mitchel Schram (born December 1, 1992) is a former professional Canadian football offensive lineman who played for the Hamilton Tiger-Cats and Saskatchewan Roughriders of the Canadian Football League (CFL).
+Braden Mitchel Schram (born December 1, 1992) is a Canadian former professional football offensive lineman who played for the Hamilton Tiger-Cats and Saskatchewan Roughriders of the Canadian Football League (CFL).

 Early career

 Schram attended Paul Rowe High School in Manning, Alberta, but since the school did not have a football program, he played at Peace River High for the Pioneers.
 Following graduation, he moved on to play U Sports football with the Calgary Dinos from 2013 to 2016.
 He started in 31 games for the Dinos while being named a 2015 First Team All-Canadian.

 Professional career

 Hamilton Tiger-Cats

-Schram was ranked as the 16th best player available in the 2017 CFL Draft by the CFL's Central Scouting Bureau.
+Schram was ranked as the 16th best player available in the 2017 CFL draft by the CFL's Central Scouting Bureau.
 He was then selected by the Hamilton Tiger-Cats with the 13th overall selection in the draft and signed with the team on May 24, 2017.
 He dressed in his first professional game on August 12, 2017 against the Winnipeg Blue Bombers while spending the rest of the 2017 season on the reserve roster and practice roster.
 In 2018, he spent the first two games of the season on the injured list before being released on June 28, 2018, reportedly due to the depth that the team had at his position.